HcroakerDev/GWT_Project/README.md

 # GWT_Project
+A trial project for GWT.
+Which consist of a rest-api and an angular app running on a node server.

 ## Prerequisites
 Before starting the server, the database must be setup.
 The script to create the database table can be found under `/server/db_scripts/createTable.sql`.

 The db connection can be found within the `/server/db_scripts/connection.js` which can be used to create the correct connection.